joswayski/kontext/README.md

 # Kontext

-I want to build a tool that visualizes the event flows in my Kafka clusters and gives me **Kontext** on what the consumers *DO* with the data (business logic).
+A tool to automatically visualize the event flows in your Kafka clusters and give you **Kontext** on what consumers actually **do** with the data (in other words, your business logic).

-This project is in the early stages of development, contributions are welcome!
+Nobody likes keeping diagrams or Markdown in sync anyway.

 ## Getting Started